nextgis/docs_ngweb/source/webmaps_admin.rst

 .. tip::
    Coordinates for extent could be generated using third-party services http://boundingbox.klokantech.com/ (select csv in a list), http://lxbarth.com/bbox.

 You can select a vector layer for bookmarks in the field "Bookmark resource".
-If layer is set the client will have a menu with bookmarks with names defined by "Label attribute".
+If layer is set the Web map will show a bookmarks panel with names defined by "Label attribute".
+You can use any type of geometry for vector layer with bookmarks.

 Navigate to "Layers" tab.
 This tab is used for adding layer, joining them to groups or removing them.
 These actions could be performed using corresponding buttons